cmc-ucl/rydberg_atoms/data/graphene_54_data/README.md

 2. "atom_coordinates.csv" and "atom_coordinates.png": the atom coordinates

-3. "mps_samples.csv" and "mps_samples.png": the 1000 sampled results at the end of the evolution
+3. "mps_samples.csv" and "mps_samples.png": the 1000 sampled results at the end of the evolution (Boltzmann distribution)

 4. "most_likely_configs.png": The first two lowest lying states